cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 :::

 :::warning
 Note that CloudLinux 8 supports only DirectAdmin as of the initial release.
-Support for cPanel and Plesk will be added later in 2020.
+Support for cPanel and Plesk will be added later by the end of Q1 2021.
 :::

 ISPmanager 5 has native support for CloudLinux.
 To deploy CloudLinux on a server with ISPmanager 5, you would need to purchase CloudLinux license directly from ISPSystems and follow ISPmanager's deployment guide.